arnulfrupp/sdk-nrf/samples/bootloader/README.rst

 Provisioning
 ============

-The public key hashes are not compiled with the source code of the NSIB.
+The public key hashes are not compiled with the source code of the bootloader sample.
-Instead, they must be written to the device in a process called *provisioning*.
+Instead, they must be stored in a separate memory region through a process called *provisioning*.

-The hashes are automatically generated by the build system based on the specified private key and the additional public keys.
+By default, the bootloader sample automatically generates and provisions public key hashes directly into the bootloader HEX file, based on the specified private key and the additional public keys.

-By default, the hashes are placed directly into the NSIB HEX file and then automatically provisioned when the HEX file is programmed to the device.

-However, in a more realistic manufacturing process, you can program the NSIB HEX file and the HEX file containing the hashes separately, using the Python scripts located in the :file:`scripts/bootloader` folder.
+Alternatively, to facilitate the manufacturing process of a device using the bootloader sample, it is possible to decouple this process and program the sample HEX file and the HEX file containing the public key hashes separately.
+If you choose to do so, use the Python scripts located in the :file:`scripts/bootloader` folder to create and provision the keys manually.

-In either case, the NSIB accesses the provisioned data at run time using the :ref:`doc_bl_storage` library.
+In both cases, the bootloader access the provisioned data using the :ref:`doc_bl_storage` library.

 .. _bootloader_provisioning_otp:

-OTP regions
+OTP Regions
 -----------

+On some SoCs/SiPs, such as the nRF9160 or nRF5340, the provisioned data is held in the *one-time programmable* (OTP) region in the *User Information Configuration Registers* (UICR).
-The one-time programmable (OTP) region is a special region of the *User Information Configuration Registers* (UICR) that only allows flash memory writes in half-word lengths, and *only* when the target half-word has the value of ``0xFFFF``.
+OTP regions are special regions of the flash memory that only allow flash memory writes in half-word lengths, and *only* when the target half-word is the value ``0xFFFF``.

-On the SoCs that support an OTP region, such as the nRF9160 and nRF5340, the provisioned data is held in the OTP region instead of the internal flash memory.

 Because of these design constraints, the following limitations apply:

-* The public key hash must not contain half-words with the value ``0xFFFF``, as such hashes cannot be guaranteed to be immutable when placed in the OTP region.
+1. The public key hash cannot contain half-words with the value ``0xFFFF``, as such hashes cannot be guaranteed to be immutable when placed in the OTP region.
-  If any such hashes are provisioned, the NSIB will refuse to boot.
+   Therefore, the bootloader refuses to boot if any hash contains a half-word with the value ``0xFFFF``.
-  If your public key hash is found to contain this value, :ref:`it must be regenerated<ug_fw_update_keys>`.
+   If your public key hash is found to contain this value, please :ref:`regenerate it <ug_fw_update_keys>` or use another public key.

-* Provisioned data cannot be written more than once to the target device.
+#.
+Writing data to an OTP region means that provisioned data cannot be written more than once to the target device.
-  When programming images that contain flash memory content in the UICR region, such as the NSIB image, the UICR must first be erased.
+   When programming images that contain flash memory content for this region, such as the bootloader or images containing the bootloader, the UICR must first be erased.

 .. note::
    On the nRF9160 and nRF5340, the UICR can only be erased by erasing the entire flash memory.

-To erase the entire flash memory, do the following:
+To perform a full erase, do the following:

 .. tabs::

    .. tab:: Command Line

-      Using west:
+      Using ``west``:

       .. code-block:: console

-         west flash --erase
+        west flash -d *build_directory* --erase

-      Using nrfjprog:
+      Using ``nrfjprog``:

       .. code-block:: console

          nrfjprog -f NRF91 --eraseall

-   .. tab:: |VSC|
+   .. tab:: |SES|

-      Using the :guilabel:`Actions View` in |nRFVSC|:

-         1. Go to the :guilabel:`Actions View`.
-         #.
-Move the cursor over the :guilabel:`Flash` action.
-         #.
-Click :guilabel:`Erase And Flash To Board` on the right side of the :guilabel:`Flash` action.

-      Using the |VSC| Command Palette:

-         1. Open the |VSC| Command Palette.
-         #.
-Type ``Erase and Flash to Board`` and select the highlighted option.
+      Choose :guilabel:`Target` -> :guilabel:`Connect J-Link` and then :guilabel:`Target` -> :guilabel:`Erase All`.

 .. _bootloader_flash_layout: